-Ex 4.15 - Kenny made a \$100 contribution from personal funds to support the Committee to Advance the Arts, with the understanding that they would be reimbursed by their employer, Gary's Guitars.
-Kenny must tell the committee that they are acting as an intermediary on behalf of their employer.
+Ex 4.15 - Kenny made a \$100 contribution from his personal funds to support the Committee to Advance the Arts, with the understanding that he would be reimbursed by his employer, Gary's Guitars.
+Kenny must tell the committee that he is acting as an intermediary on behalf of his employer.
 The committee must itemize the contribution from Gary's Guitars and list Kenny as an intermediary.